MellonScholarlyCommunication/OAI-Bridge/README.md

 npm run clean:real
 ```

 Harvest some OAI data from an institutional repository (incremental harvesting).
+By
+default we process only 10 records at a time and serialize only records that contain
+full text.
+You may want to run this command several times when a repository has very
+many recent uploaded/changed records.

 ```
-npm run oai:biblio
+npm run oai:hal
 ```

 Run an orchestrator on a single `demo/1.ttl` file requesting processing it with the